anirudhkhatry/anirudhkhatry-website/content/home/experience.md

     date_start: '2021-07-19'
     date_end: '2022-08-05'
     description: >-
-      * Closely working with Microsoft Edge team for web-based data extraction tasks to improve product purchasing experience.
+      * Collaborated with Microsoft Edge team for web-based data extraction tasks to improve product purchasing experience.

+      * Successfully automated invoice data extraction tasks for the Microsoft IDC Finance team, to improve productivity.

-      * Employing techniques to combat low-resource name entity recognition tasks by employing ML and program synthesis techniques
+      * Employed techniques to combat low-resource name entity recognition tasks by employing ML and program synthesis techniques.

-      * Devised LRSyn, a state-of-the-art interpretable data extraction framework, robust to version changes in data.
+      * Devised Landmark-based Robust Synthesis (LRSyn), a state-of-the-art interpretable data extraction framework, robust to version changes in data.

-      * Spearheaded the clustering and landmark detection tasks, and developed a novel fingerprinting technique for images.
+      * Spearheaded the clustering and landmark detection tasks during the development of LRSyn, and developed a novel fingerprinting technique for images.

       * Successfully published our research paper titled “Landmarks and Regions: A Robust Approach to Data Extraction” at the Conference on Programming Languages Design and Implementation 2022, San Diego.